ImY0mu/smmo-wiki-resources/README.md

 # SimpleMMO Wiki (README taken from [IdleMMO Wiki](https://github.com/galahad-creative/idle-mmo-wiki))
-Currently work in progress, not accepting any PRs.

-Welcome to the Wiki for SimpleMMO, one day hopefully a comprehensive resource designed to assist players and contributors in understanding and engaging with the game.
-This Wiki is going to provide detailed documentation and insights into the gameplay mechanics, character, quests, and much more.
+Welcome to the Wiki for SimpleMMO, a comprehensive resource designed to assist players and contributors in understanding and engaging with the game.
+This Wiki provides detailed documentation and insights into the gameplay mechanics, characters, quests, and much more.

 ## Requirements
 To ensure a consistent and quality experience for all users, please adhere to the following guidelines when contributing to the Wiki: